thriveweb/davis-legal/content/pages/faq.md

     title: How do I employ a barrister?
   - content: >-
       Rob beleives that we should all take personal responsibility for, and action to mitigate, the impact of our activity on the environment.

+      Australia currently has the highest per capita carbon emissions of all the G20 countries.
+We all have a role to play to mitigate global warming.

-      For this reason he strives to minimise negative environmental impacts from his professional activity as follows:
+      Rob strives to minimise negative environmental impacts from his professional activity as follows:

       * 100% of the energy needs of Rob's office are provided by solar energy